Lewy Body Dementia: Information for Patients, Families, and Professionals

 Types of Lewy Body Dementia

 Lewy body dementia includes two related conditions—dementia with Lewy bodies and Parkinson’s disease dementia.
 The difference between them lies largely in the timing of cognitive (thinking) and movement symptoms.
-In dementia with Lewy bodies, cognitive symptoms are noted within a year of parkinsonism, any condition that involves the types of movement changes seen in Parkinson’s disease.
-In Parkinson’s disease dementia, movement symptoms are most pronounced, with cognitive symptoms developing years later.
+In dementia with Lewy bodies, cognitive symptoms are noted within a year of parkinsonism, any condition that involves the types of movement changes, such as tremor or muscle stiffness, seen in Parkinson’s disease.
+In Parkinson’s disease dementia, movement symptoms are pronounced in the early stages, with cognitive symptoms developing years later.

 Dementia with Lewy Bodies

-People with dementia with Lewy bodies first have a decline in cognitive skills that may look somewhat like Alzheimer’s disease.
+People with dementia with Lewy bodies have a decline in thinking ability that may look somewhat like Alzheimer’s disease.
 But over time they also develop movement and other distinctive symptoms that suggest dementia with Lewy bodies.

 Symptoms that distinguish this form of dementia from others may include: